Layering Necklaces Without Tangling: The Guide That Actually Works

 The Statement Stack

 A thin choker + a charm necklace at 18 inches + a bold layered chain at 24 inches.
 This one takes up space intentionally.
 Charm necklace layering works best when the charm sits alone at the mid-layer, with nothing competing above or below it.
-Keep the neckline simple.
-Let the necklaces be the thing.
+Keep the neckline simple so the necklaces remain the focal point.

 The Everyday Stack